Quantcast

 RELATED

-Imagine waking up, preparing to delightfully jump out of bed to pursue the black girl sorcery that the day has set forth for you, but you are paralyzed because there are 100 knives stabbing you in your uterus and blood from your sacred space seems to leave you in quarts.
+Imagine waking up, preparing to delightfully jump out of bed to pursue the black girl sorcery that the day has set forth for you, but you are paralyzed because there are 100 knives stabbing you in your uterus, and blood from your sacred space seems to leave you in quarts.

 This traumatic reality is one that women with endometriosis struggle with for 7-9 days each and every month.

 According to BlackDoctor.Org, about 10% of women in the U.S. are affected by endometriosis, so that means that about 5 million women consider physically cutting their own uteruses out of their bodies at least once a month.
-Endometriosis is a painful reproductive condition where the tissue that normally grows on the inside of the uterus abnormally grows on the outside, which results in painful scarring and inflammation that can yield permanent side-effects.
+Endometriosis is a painful reproductive condition where the tissue that normally grows on the inside of the uterus abnormally grows on the outside, which results in painful scarring and inflammation that can yield permanent side effects.

 "My whole life, my mother had always told me, 'Women in our family just have really bad periods.'
 It was just something she thought she was cursed to deal with and I was cursed to deal with, and that was just a part of my life."

 Halsey said that the added stress from her chaotic professional life only intensified her symptoms.
-She was misdiagnosed a number of times before she discovered that the root of her problems were endometriosis.
+She was misdiagnosed a number of times before she discovered that the root of her problems was endometriosis.
 The singer went on to describe the time when her condition escalated and she wound up bleeding and passed out in the middle of the road, which led to her being hospitalized.

 "The thing with endometriosis is a lot of it comes down to...
 I think doctors can tend to minimize the female experience when it comes to dealing with it."